How can we build a more inclusive Tenant Participation System?

 The Tenant Participation System gives Toronto Community Housing tenants a say on issues that affect their building and community.
 It sets up a structure for tenants to work with staff to solve problems, set priorities, allocate resources and make things work better at the community level.
 It also help to ensure that Toronto Community Housing is accountable to tenants for the quality of services and housing that are provided.

 Toronto Community Housing is designing a new Tenant Participation System to reflect the needs of our tenants.
 In early 2015, we held meetings in communities across the city.
 At these meetings, ideas and priorities were discussed that will help shape tenant participation.
-Information will be posted as it becomes available.
+The refreshed Tenant Engagement System was approved by the Board of Directors in July 2019.
+Visit the Tenant Engagement System Refresh

 Tenant Representative elections